 Particularities: Only allowed outside of the operating system, therefore implementation specific restrictions may apply.
-See also chapter 10.3, System start-up.
+See also chapter 10.3, System start-up, especially with respect to systems where OSEK and OSEKtime coexist.
 This call does not need to return.

 12.7.2.3 ShutdownOS